 The Eyes Have It All

-Navy liner and moss green shadow combined together are one of the dreamiest combinations we've seen with it comes to cut crease looks.
-The two tones together really create a gorgeous shadow look that looks stunning on her skin tone.
+Classic winged liner and modern green shadow combined create one of the dreamiest combinations we've seen with it comes to cut crease looks.
+The two tones together really create a gorgeous shadow look that stands out from the crowd.

 Rose Gold Gilded Lids